Austin Riley Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in the league.

-- The Marlins' 4.43 team ERA ranks 19th among all MLB pitching staffs.
+- The Marlins have the 21st-ranked team ERA across all MLB pitching staffs (4.56).

-- Marlins pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- Marlins pitchers combine to rank 20th in baseball in home runs allowed (30 total, 1.3 per game).

-- Hoeing gets the call to start for the Marlins, his first of the season.
+- The Marlins are sending Alcantara (1-2) to make his fifth start of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.

+- The righty last appeared in relief on Saturday, when he tossed 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.